 An independent organisation

-Trine Lise Sundnes is the Chair of the Board, and Anne Cathrine da Silva is the Secretary-General of UNA Norway.
+Trine Lise Sundnes is the Chair of the Board, and Ellen Sporstøl is the Interim Secretary-General of UNA Norway.
 The organisation is run independently without any political affiliations, and spans throughout the country with 65 nation-wide member organisations.
 Almost 700 schools and kindergartens are currently members of the UNA Regional Offices network.

 UNA Norway is mostly financed by Ministry of Foreign Affairs.